Sietze de Vries: Life

 Improvisations in various styles from the Renaissance to the modern are a fixed component of his concerts.
 As a rule, he adapts stylistically to the instrument and plays in the style of the epoch in which the organ was created.
 His improvisations present the individual tonal possibilities of the respective organ in the manner of stops performances.
 His CDs recordings also always include improvisations, preferably in the style of the 17th and 18th centuries.
 More than 800 recordings have been uploaded on his video channel and in parallel on YouTube (as of 2021).
 Recently, de Vries started publishing a video-course in organ improvisation.

 He regularly writes specialist articles in the field of organ building, church music and improvisation and is editor for the organ building section of the Dutch trade journal Het Orgel.

-De Vries bought the desecrated church in the village of Niezijl and made it his private residence.
+De Vries bought the deconsecrated church in the village of Niezijl and made it his private residence.
 The organ there by Marten Eertman from 1907 (originally I/p/10) is being rebuilt in several stages into a two-manual instrument with independent pedal in the style of the late baroque (II/P/21).
 In addition, there are further keyboard instruments, besides three house organs also harpsichords, a clavichord and harmoniums. de Vries has been married to the conductor Sonja de Vries, (née van der Linden, born 1980) since 2005 and has a daughter and a son with her.
 His wife grew up in South Africa, also studied music and has conducted the Roden Girl Choristers since 2008.
 Her husband has been organist of the boys' choir "Roder Jongenskoor" and the girls' choir since 2006.

 De Vries speaks four languages fluently: Dutch (his native tongue), German, English, and Afrikaans.